Azure/CloudShell/docs/add-package-into-cloudshell.md

 ```
 Reference: https://oras.land/docs/installation#linux

-If you mount a storage account and have the package stored within your HOME directory (or any subfolders from HOME), you can store it for future use.
-In the example above, since the package is stored within `~/.local/bin`, it will be available for you on the next time you use Cloud Shell.
+For persistence of your packages across multiple Cloud Shell sessions, it is recommended you enable the persistent storage with the "storage account" feature of Cloud Shell.
+In addition, install these packages in any directory in `$HOME`, since the `$HOME` directory is stored in the storage account.

+In our above example you can see that the package is installed in the `~/.local/bin` directory.

 ## Requesting the package